-Students should be familiar with vocabulary words like deforestation, fossil fuels, palm oil, biodiversity.
+Students should be familiar with vocabulary words like deforestation, fossil fuels, palm oil, and biodiversity.

 Students can explore this resource to visualize and gain knowledge on changes in forest cover as a result of deforestation and continued farm extensification.
 The resource shows changing forests over a 35-year span (1985-2020) and datasets generated from google earth are accurate.
-Recommended for teaching.
+This resource is recommended for teaching.

 Next Generation Science Standards (NGSS)

 MS-ESS3-4 Construct an argument supported by evidence for how increases in human population and per-capita consumption of natural resources impact Earth's systems.

 MS-ESS3-5 Ask questions to clarify evidence of the factors that have caused the rise in global temperatures over the past century.